Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Conclusion

 \section{Conclusion}

-In this paper, we proposed a Hybrid Multiple-shooting Differential Dynamic Programming (HM-DDP) approach to incorporate inequality constraints for constrained trajectory optimization.
-HM-DDP can be accelerated with an infeasible initialization of the state trajectory due to the multiple-shooting framework.
-Then, a novel globalization strategy is introduced to improve the stability of DDP-like approaches.
-We validated HM-DDP and compared the performance with other approaches.
-HM-DDP outperformed DIRCOL and direct shooting methods on a variety of constrained TO problems in terms of computational time and constraint satisfaction.
-HM-DDP was a fast-converged and good constraint-satisfied nonlinear solver for constrained optimal control problems, and has great potential in the application of online motion planning and model predictive control.
+In this paper, we presented a Hybrid Multiple-shooting iterative Linear Quadratic Regulator approach to incorporate state and/or control inequality constraints.
+HM-iLQR could be accelerated with an infeasible initialization of the state trajectory due to the multiple-shooting framework.
+Furthermore, a two-stage framework was proposed by combining the features of AL approach and RLB method to achieve fast and high-precision constraint satisfaction.
+Then, a novel globalization strategy was introduced to improve the stability.
+We validated HM-iLQR and compared the performance with different approaches.
+The results showed that HM-iLQR was a stable and good constraint-satisfied nonlinear solver for constrained optimal control problems, and had good potentiality in the application of online predictive control.
+We did not compare the time performance of the algorithms as some of them were implemented using different programming languages.
+Future works include efficient implementations of HM-iLQR in C/C++ for high re-planning frequency in online tasks.
+Also, a sample-based planning planner could provide an initialization of intermediate states.
+Then HM-iLQR could be incorporated into a kinodynamic motion planner and be more applicable to high-dimensional systems.\\